St Luke’s Trustees, President and Patrons

 Jon Wadsley

-Jon has been a Consultant Clinical Oncologist at Weston Park Hospital since 2004.
-His clinical and research work focuses on thyroid cancer, neuroendocrine tumours and pancreatic / biliary tract cancers, with a specialist interest in molecular radiotherapy.
+Jon has practiced as a Consultant Clinical Oncologist at Weston Park Hospital, Sheffield, since 2004.
+His clinical and research interests are in thyroid cancer, neuroendocrine tumours and pancreatic/biliary tract cancers, with a particular interest in molecular radiotherapy

-He is Clinical Director of the Sheffield Cancer Clinical Trials Centre, Cancer Specialty Lead for the Yorkshire and Humber Clinical Research Network, and NIHR National Specialty Lead for Radiotherapy and Imaging.
-Jon is married with two children and enjoys running, singing and playing the organ.
+He is NIHR National Specialty Lead for cancer and is married with 2 children.
+He enjoys running, singing and playing the organ.

 Steven Ned